When words get stuck, your feelings don’t have to…

 A cartoon scene of a country landscape with a large green tree, a small red barn, a vintage yellow truck, green grass, a blue sky with white clouds, and mountains in the background.

 In therapy, I offer a grounded, collaborative space to slow down, get curious, and reconnect with your own inner voice.
-Whether you or your child are navigating the complexities of a mixed identity, people-pleasing patterns, or the weight of always being “adaptable,” you don’t have to keep doing it alone.
+Whether you are navigating the complexities of a mixed identity, people-pleasing patterns, or the weight of always being “adaptable,” you don’t have to keep doing it alone.

-The way we see ourselves shapes how we move through the world — our health, our sense of belonging, and our relationships.
-My approach is humanistic and rooted in Gestalt therapy, which means I see myself not as an expert on you, but as a fellow traveler helping you expand awareness and deepen trust in your own experience.
-Together, we’ll explore what feels true for you, so you can live with more ease, authenticity, and self-connection.
+How we see ourselves affects everything—our relationships, our health, our sense of belonging.
+My approach is humanistic and rooted in Gestalt therapy, which means I’m not here to tell you who you are, but to walk alongside you as you learn to trust your own experience.
+Together, we’ll explore what feels real and alive for you, so you can move with more ease and authenticity.

 A smiling young woman with curly dark hair wearing a white shirt and layered necklaces outdoors in sunlight, with lush green foliage in the background.